 Chis Momany is the chaplain and director of church relations at Adrian College and a member of the Department of Philosophy/Religion.
 He is an ordained United Methodist minister and has been the pastor of several churches.

 Dr. Momany is a graduate of Adrian College, Princeton Theological Seminary and Drew University.
 His academic interests focus on Christian ethics and philosophy, with special concern for the relationship between metaphysics and morality.
-He has been published in the Christian Century, the Wesleyan Theological Journal, The Asbury Theological Journal, the Circuit Rider magazine, the United Methodist Reporter and other venues.
-Chris also writes for the Daily Bible Study curriculum of the United Methodist Publishing House and for MinistryMatters, an online ministry resource.
+He has been published in the Christian Century, the Wesleyan Theological Journal, The Asbury Theological Journal and the Circuit Rider magazine.
+He is also a regular columnist with the United Methodist Reporter.
+In addition, Chris writes for the Daily Bible Study curriculum of the United Methodist Publishing House and for MinistryMatters, an online ministry resource.
 His book on the Wesleyan ethic of love and justice bears the title, Doing Good: A Grace-Filled Approach to Holiness.
 His current research explores the relationship between antebellum moral philosophy or philosophical ethics and the antislavery movement.